nordic-institute/harmony-common/doc/static_discovery_configuration_guide.md

 ### 2.2 Change the Sign Key Alias

 Sign and TLS keys are automatically created during the Access Point installation process.
-By default, the alias of both is `selfsigned`.
-However, the sign key alias must be manually updated to match the party name of the key owner.
+The installation process prompts for the Access Point owner Party Name that is used as an alias for the keys.
+Sometimes, the Party Name of the owner may not be known during the installation.
+In that case, `selfsigned` is used as the default value.
+In that case, the sign key alias must be manually updated later, because it must match the party name of the Access Point owner.
+Instead, if the correct Party Name is set during the installation process, no manual configuration steps regarding the sign key alias are required later.

 The party name is defined in the `PMode` configuration file.
 See the Domibus Administration Guide
 \[[DOMIBUS_ADMIN_GUIDE](#Ref_DOMIBUS_ADMIN_GUIDE)\] for more details.

 For example, this block from a `PMode` file is taken from an Access Point owned by a party whose party name is `org1_gw`.
-In this case, the alias of the sign key should be changed from `selfsigned` to `org1_gw`.
+In this case, the alias of the sign key must be should `org1_gw`.
+If the Party Name wasn't set to `org1_gw` during the installation process, it must manually changed from `selfsigned` to `org1_gw`.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>